ehsan-elwan/PDS-Semaphore/README.md

 # PDS-Semaphore
-Basic code and implementation of semaphores in producer consumer scenario with circular buffer.
+Basic code and implementation of semaphores in C language, producer consumer scenario with circular buffer.

 To compile in terminal use:
 gcc -pthread inFile.c -o outputFile